-Although the over-air signal, and therefore the signals at the modem TXOUT and RXIN pins, consists of 4-level symbols, the raw data passing between the modem and the μ C is in binary form.
+Although the over-air signal, and therefore the signals at the modem TXOUT and RXIN pins, consists of 4-level symbols, the raw data passing between the modem and the $\mu$ C is in binary form.
 Translation between binary data and the 4-level symbols is done in one of two ways, depending on the task being performed.

-1. Direct way: (simplest form) - converts between 2 binary bits and a single symbol.
+1. Direct way: (simplest form) - converts between two binary bits and a single symbol, such as the 'S' Channel Status symbol.